 A built-in hood is a crucial aspect to this piece, offering shade on-demand over a sun hat, and complements a buff to provide complete sun protection for the face and neck while remaining light and breathable.

-There are a couple of great options for sun hoodies on the market – guide favorites include the Black Diamond Alpenglow Hoody, and the Patagonia Tropic Comfort Hoody, and Black Diamond Women’s Alpenglow Hoody.
+There are a couple of great options for sun hoodies on the market – guide favorites include the Outdoor Research Echo Sun Hoody, Patagonia Tropic Comfort Hoody, and Black Diamond Women’s Alpenglow Hoody.
 All offer UPF 50+ protection, loose-fitting hoods, and excellent wicking properties.

 As always, you can read more about every item in your mountaineering kit on our Gear Lexicon!